EDEN NEVER HEARD

 I boarded the Glory, and a few weeks later Captain Dunaway dropped me off with his brother Gordon and three other men at Sioux Prairie, and turned around.
 We staked out five claims for ourselves and roped off the best landing site for Captain Dunaway.
-We each built a claim shack, and one morning lumber floated down the Mississippi, loose from some raft upriver, and Gordon and I waded in and pitched boards gleefully ashore–white-pine joists already milled.
+We each built a claim shack, and one morning lumber floated down the Mississippi, loose from some raft, and Gordon and I waded in and pitched boards gleefully onto land–white-pine joists already milled.
 Worth three-bits apiece.
 Free for the taking.
-But we wobbled and shivered in the November water, exhausted, and suddenly Gordon shouldered a joist jauntily and raced ashore.
+But we shivered in the November water, exhausted, and suddenly Gordon shouldered a joist jauntily and charged ashore.
 A new claim shack had risen on his brother’s landing site, and a dark-looking half-breed–fifteen or sixteen-years-old–squatted on the roof, fitting a stovepipe.

 “Hello gentlemen.”
 The lad smiled fluidly, long black eyelashes curving silkily above soft chocolate eyes.
 “I’m Dorilus Knox.”

 “This claim belongs to my brother,” said Gordon.
 “He’s in La Crosse, acquiring flour.”

 Dorilus looked at the four shanties upriver.
 “Everyone here says Captain Dunaway’s never occupied this claim.”